Black Kids: Partie Traumatic era (2008–2009)

-Black Kids made several television appearances during this period, including Later... with Jools Holland on April 1, 2008, Friday Night with Jonathan Ross on June 1, Late Show with David Letterman on July 24, 2008, Jimmy Kimmel Live! on September 5, 2008, The Tonight Show with Jay Leno on October 17, 2008, and Last Call with Carson Daly on May 7, 2009.
+Black Kids made several television appearances in 2008, including Later... with Jools Holland on April 1, Friday Night with Jonathan Ross on June 1, Late Show with David Letterman on July 24, Jimmy Kimmel Live! on September 5, and The Tonight Show with Jay Leno on October 17.
+They also appeared on Last Call with Carson Daly on May 7, 2009.

 In the spring and summer of 2008, Black Kids played the festival circuit in the U.S. and the UK, including Coachella in April, Radio 1's Big Weekend in May, Glastonbury in June, and T in the Park and Camp Bestival in July.
 In August they appeared at Lollapalooza.
 The band then headlined an international tour in the U.S. and Europe from June to November, followed by Japan in December.

 In 2009, they performed at the Big Day Out festivals in New Zealand and Australia, and toured with Kaiser Chiefs in the U.K. and Mates of State in the U.S.

 Their music appeared in several pop culture moments: "I'm Not Gonna Teach Your Boyfriend How to Dance with You" featured in films such as Role Models (2008), American Teen (2008), Jennifer's Body (2009), and the trailer for Fame (2009).
-It was also used in the TV shows Gossip Girl, 90210, iCarly, and 2 Broke Girls.
+It was also used in the TV shows Gossip Girl, 90210, and 2 Broke Girls.
 A remix version of the song by The Twelves was used in FIFA 09 and was the basis for the cast performance of the song in an episode of Glee in May 2011.

 Black Kids appeared in an episode of Yo Gabba Gabba in March 2010, performing "We Love Clowns" as the Dance Kids.